mlanza/ai-literacy/301/05-text-adventures.md

 Somehow, the phone in the game had **teeth**.
 That's what tools offer.
 Text-based affordances which map to real-world capabilities.

----

 ## Pluggable Tooling

-We talked about tools before — said how important they were to endowing an agent with capabilities which allow it to do work on your behalf.
+We talked before about tools — how they give an agent real leverage, the means to act on your behalf instead of just talking about what could be done.

-It was suggested a developer was needed to implement **baked-in tools**.
-But what if tools were more readily available?
-Something which, like a thumb drive, you just reached for and plugged in: **pluggable tools**.
+Earlier, we implied that a developer had to hardwire those tools into the agent — **baked-in tools**.
+But what if tools were designed to be more like thumb drives?
+Something you could just reach for and plug in — **pluggable tools**.

-The developer, instead of wiring tools directly into programs/agents implements them as standalone components.
-That's the way to making them freely available to a world of agents, and not just the one.

-There are ways to achieve this including CLIs, the Module Context Protocol and Skills, to name a few, but without getting into the particulars of any one it's best to think of "pluggable," for now, as exhibting 3 key *instant* properties:
+In that model, a developer builds each tool as a standalone component, not as an internal appendage.
+That’s what makes them reusable — any agent can discover and use them, not just the one they were built for.

+There are several ways this idea shows up in practice — from command-line interfaces (CLIs) that expose discrete operations, to the Model Context Protocol that lets agents negotiate access to external resources, to Skills frameworks that package specialized behaviors.
+Each of these embodies the same design philosophy: tools that can be recognized, explored, and mastered on demand.
+They make capability modular, composable, and readily accessible.

+The deeper principle at play, what actually makes pluggability possible, is **progressive disclosure**.
+The agent doesn’t perceive the full depth of every tool it could use all at once; it starts with the first rung of a ladder.
+But it knows the ladder is there.
+When the moment calls for it, it can ascend — uncovering more detail and capability as needed.
+That’s how it keeps its context lean while still having depth on demand.

+In practice, readily accessible is 3 rungs on a ladder:

-* **Instant identifiability.** The tool is identified to the agent as an affordance which serves some purpose.
-The agent instantly understands the general utility, what capabilities are on offer and what kinds of problems it helps solve.
+* **Instant identifiability.** The agent immediately recognizes the tool as an affordance — something that can *do* — and understands, at a glance, what class of problem it’s meant to solve.
-* **Instant discoverability.**  The tool exposes the full gamut of its capabilities.
-It's like reading the table of contents to the owner's manual and getting a clearer sense of the specific ways the tool can be used.
+* **Instant discoverability.** When asked, the tool reveals its table of contents — the set of things it can do, with enough shape for the agent to reason about which one to use.
-* **Instant grokkability.** The agent can, whenever it chooses to utilize a capability, instantly absorb the owner's manual, and hone in on a select capability.
-That is, putting on the expertise to perform some task is as easy as putting on a hat.
+* **Instant grokkability.** Once the agent chooses a capability, it can instantly absorb the know-how it needs — like flipping open to the right page and putting on the skill like a hat.

+Progressive disclosure is a technique for preserving the context window, allowing the agent proper focus, while pluggability ensure it has access to the on-demand capabilities it requires to get a job done.

 ## Text-base smartphone, real-world consequence